 Who can qualify for SEIS relief?

-SEIS relief applies only to individuals over 18 years of age and not, for example, companies or trusts.
+SEIS relief applies only to individuals and not, for example, companies or trusts.
 The individual does not need to be resident and ordinarily resident in the UK for tax purposes when the shares are issued but will need to be liable for UK income tax.

 There are certain restrictions affecting the investor, the main one being that the SEIS investor cannot be 'connected' with the company.
 An investor will be connected with a company: